-- 9.5 You must tell us as soon as possible if: - you accept a caution from the police or you have been charged with, or found guilty of, a criminal offence; - another organisation responsible for regulating a health or social care profession has taken action or made a finding against you; - you have had any restriction placed on your practice, or been suspended or dismissed, by an employer because of concerns about your conduct or competence. - 9.6 You must co-operate with any investigation into your conduct or competence, the conduct or competence of others or the care, treatment or other services provided to service users.
+- you accept a caution from the police or you have been charged with, or found guilty of, a criminal offence; - another organisation responsible for regulating a health or social care profession has taken action or made a finding against you; - you have had any restriction placed on your practice, or been suspended or dismissed, by an employer because of concerns about your conduct or competence. - 9.6 You must co-operate with any investigation into your conduct or competence, the conduct or competence of others or the care, treatment or other services provided to service users.